Κ-opioid receptor

-The κ-opioid receptor or kappa opioid receptor, abbreviated KOR or KOP for its ligand ketazocine, is a G protein-coupled receptor that in humans is encoded by the OPRK1 gene.
+The κ-opioid receptor or kappa opioid receptor, abbreviated KOR or KOP for its ligand ketazocine, is a G protein-coupled receptor that is encoded by the OPRK1 gene in humans.
 The KOR is coupled to the G protein G_{i}/G_{0} and is among related receptors that bind opioid-like compounds in the brain and are responsible for mediating the effects of these compounds.
 These include altering nociception, mood, reward system, and motor control.

-KOR is one of the two opioid receptors that bind dynorphin opioid peptides as the primary endogenous ligands, the other receptor being newly deorphanized GPR139 receptor.
-In addition oxytocin was found to be a positive allosteric modulator of KOR and a variety of natural alkaloids, terpenes and synthetic ligands bind to the receptor.
+KOR is one of the two opioid receptors that bind dynorphin opioid peptides as the primary endogenous ligands, the other being newly deorphanized GPR139 receptor.
+In addition, oxytocin was found to be a positive allosteric modulator of KOR, and a variety of natural alkaloids, terpenoids, and synthetic ligands bind to the receptor.

-Dysregulation of this receptor system has been implicated in multiple psychiatric disorders including: multiple depressive and anxiety disorders, disorders of diminished motiviation, schizophrenia, borderline personality disorder, bipolar disorder, substance use disorder.
+Dysregulation of this receptor system has been implicated in multiple psychiatric disorders including: depressive and anxiety disorders, disorders of diminished motivation, schizophrenia, borderline personality disorder, bipolar disorder, and substance use disorder.

+Ligands binding to the receptor have been approved the treatment of pruritus and pain management.
+Aside from those indications they are investigated for various psychiatric disorders, irritable bowel syndrome, and acute stroke.